kate-orlova/advanced-image-in-sitecore/README.md

 `..\src\Foundation\AdvancedImage\Pipeline\AddItemLinkReferencesExtended.cs` is an extension for publishing pipeline for related items.

 ## 5. Front-end
-There is an HTML extension `RenderImageLazy()` in `..\src\Foundation\AdvancedImage\Extensions\HtmlHelperExtensions.cs` rending an image as per the specified configuration accordingly.
+There is an HTML extension `RenderImageLazy()` in `..\src\Foundation\AdvancedImage\Extensions\HtmlHelperExtensions.cs` rendering an image as per the specified configuration accordingly.
 You can simply call it from your view as `@Html.RenderImageLazy(YourModel.YourImage)`.

 ## 6 Config
 `..\src\Foundation\AdvancedImage\App_Config\Include\Foundation.AdvancedImage.config` specifies the image processing pipeline.